 3. Choose the Right Name for Your App

-This is the first and most important thing your users will remember about your mobile app or game.
+This is the first and most important step in the mobile application development process.
+Your users will remember your mobile app or game by a certain name.
 So, make sure you nail its creation with the right math.

 All in all, your app title should be:

 - Contain one or two keywords